 It is crucial to know how these two biometric identification systems differ so organizations can understand the ethical and legal concerns surrounding facial recognition.
 In this article, we'll explain the key differences between facial authentication and facial recognition, how each technology works, and where they are commonly used.

-The term facial recognition has come under great scrutiny in the past several years.
-There have been several companies that have leveraged the technology in ways that many people believe violate their privacy rights.
-These companies surreptitiously collected biometric data from users that were, in some cases, unaware that the data was being collected.
 This data has been compiled into large databases that are then shared or even sold to third-party entities for use in such applications as covert surveillance or to send targeted marketing ads.
 This non-cooperative use of the technology is what many people associate with when they are thinking about or discussing face recognition.
-Starting with the Illinois Biometric Information Privacy Act (BIPA) and followed by GDPR in the EU, CCPA in California, and others, legislation has been created to limit the use of non-cooperative face recognition in these types of applications to protect the privacy of citizens.
+Starting with the Illinois Biometric Information Privacy Act (BIPA) and followed by GDPR in the EU, CCPA in California, and others, legislation has been created to limit the use of non-coop

 In contrast to non-cooperative face recognition, face authentication technology is used to verify the identity of an individual that is actively interacting with the system.
 Face authentication can be implemented using different techniques.